nojronatron/bitmap-transformer/README.md

 1. Clone to your local.
 2. Build: `./gradlew build`
 3. Test: `./gradlew test`
-4. Run: `./gradlew run --args "input output transform"`
+4. Run: `./gradlew run --args "infile outfile transform"`

+### Args

+Infile: This should point to an existing PNG file at the working directory.

+Outfile: This should be the output filename of type PNG in the format 'filename.png'.

+Transform:

+1. bars: Adds jail bars to the image.
+2. rotate: Rotates the image by 90 degrees clockwise.
+3. mirror: Flip the image along the vertical axis.

 ## Testing Requirements